sam-hur/MSc-Bioinformatics/1MB348 - Introduction to Bioinformatics/Lectures/Functional genome annotation.md

 ## Definition
 ___
 Find out what coding regions in a genome or DNA sequence do by inferring biological information to the genomic elements.
-It is the step taken after [[structural genome annotation]].
+It is the step taken after [[Structural genome annotation]].

 <u>Includes exploring:</u>
 1. Biochemical function